Most unfortunately for the regime, the Rip was caught live on TV.

-The silence of astonishment reigned.
-Nyav Yuhlm's blood rushed to his head.
+In the silence of astonishment, Nyav Yuhlm's blood rushed to his head.
 Staggered by the idea that he might have met the First Sunnoad in person, he felt the mast itself swaying.
 Is this claim at all possible, he wondered.
 Theoretically, the answer had to be yes.
 And if anyone could be certain of such a thing, apart from Hyala herself, it would have to be Dynoom.

 HAVE YOU GRASPED WHAT I HAVE TOLD YOU?

 "I suppose so."
 Trickles of rumour, thought Nyav, which I may have picked up subliminally, during that time when I was in no condition to assess what I heard...
 "But why hasn't Hyala herself...
 No, wait, I see why she couldn't risk announcing the truth.
 She would not risk the enemy knowing."

 BESIDES, SHE CAN HARDLY FACE IT HERSELF.

 "Still, if she's the First Sunnoad, she must know it, and what's more, if she is that she, no power on Ooranye can or should prevent her from doing what she thinks is right.
 And yet," continued Nyav, arguing with himself, "I see that we must keep her out of this...
 But meanwhile you, Dynoom, you can still help my plans."